 OKLAHOMA CITY — In her team’s first appearance at a state tournament, Mackenzie Dixon led the team in home runs earning her the fifth ASA Junior Olympic (JO) Player of the Week award, presented by Worth Fastpitch and StudentSports.com the Amateur Softball Association (ASA)/ USA Softball announced today.
-Dixon’s performance at the plate helped her team to finish seventh out of 57 teams at the Texas ASA 8U “South” State Tournament.
+Dixon’s performance at the plate helped her team to _ record at the Texas ASA 8U “South” State Tournament.

 "I am super proud of Mackenzie and her commitment to excellence at such a young age,” said Head Coach Jake Dixon.
 “She really pulled through for her team at the plate and with her stellar defense at short stop at the Texas ASA state tournament this past weekend.
 We are looking forward to many more good things to come from this talented young lady."

 In the tournament, Dixon maintained a .500 batting average (8-for-16) and tallied eight hits including three doubles and three home runs.
+Dixon helped her team to finish seventh out of 57 teams.
 Dixon’s weekend performance was highlighted by her grand slam and 3-run home run.
 The shortstop also produced 15 RBI and scored eight runs.

-Dixon excelled in defense as well making several double plays and averaged five outs a game.
+Dixon exceled in defense as well making several double plays and averaged five outs a game.
 For her efforts, Dixon will receive a brand new Worth bat, courtesy of Worth Fastpitch.

 "I am very excited to win this award,” said Dixon.
 “I love softball and am always trying to learn more and get better at both batting and fielding.
 Last weekend was my first time to play at a state tournament and I was proud that I was able to help my team both offensively and defensively."